kimcuhoang/dapr-tye-simple-microservices/README.md

     λ  dapr init
     ```

-    ```powershell
-    Making the jump to hyperspace...
-    WARNING: could not delete run data file Downloading binaries and setting up components...
-    Installing Dapr to c:\dapr
-    Success!
-Dapr is up and running.
-To get started, go here: https://aka.ms/dapr-getting-started
-    ```

 ### Step 2

 - We may want to change the sqlserver information in the following `appsettings.json`